AlexMan123456/neurosongs-back-end/README.md

     DATABASE_URL=your_database_url

 The database in both cases are managed with Prisma, so I would recommend setting both up using a Prisma database: https://www.prisma.io/postgres

+`.env.development` also requires one more environment variable - the `PORT`.
+This is the port the server will be listening for requests on if provided.
+If not provided, it defaults to 8080.
+If you want to use a different port, add something like this to `.env.development`:

+    PORT=your_chosen_port

 ## Seeding Databases